Alumni

 Paty Baum

-Paty tells her story in May 2025:
+Paty told her story in April 2026:

 I believe that anyone who attended or worked at MLC has a compelling story to tell about their experience.
 MLC'ers are a tribe of unique individuals who are bound by the philosophy that we know what we want and are capable of (self) realizing our wishes and dreams.